 Even though you can theoretically get cable or fibre broadband without line rental, it can be hard to find a provider actually offering broadband without a landline.

 Currently, Virgin Media is the only major ISP that lets you sign up for broadband without a phone line.
-Because Virgin Media operates independently on their own cable network independent of Opereach, the company offers several different broadband-only packages that don't require you to sign up for a landline.
+Because Virgin Media operates independently on its own cable network independent of Openreach, the company offers several different broadband-only packages that don't require you to sign up for a landline.

 However, it’s often the case that Virgin broadband packages with no phone line are actually more expensive than ones that include line rental.
 So even though you can get broadband without a phone line, it may still be better to get a landline and just not use it.